-- a.
+- 4.4.1 General Objectives - a.
 To encourage the provision of adequate and appropriate services and amenities on the island. - b.
 To maintain infrastructure at a reasonable level consistent with a rural community. - c.
 To create new and maintain existing walkable public access to foreshore.

 - a.
 The road system of Lasqueti Island should be safe and in keeping with the rural nature of the community. - b.
-Community services should provide a level and be conducted in a manner appropriate to the Island's needs. - c.
+Community facilities and services, including educational, institutional, medical, cultural, and recreational, should be provided at a level and be conducted in a manner appropriate to the Island's needs. - c.
 Minimum parcel size regulations should not apply to community service lands. - d.
 A precautionary approach should be used when considering additional and more sophisticated service facilities as they typically have significant associated costs. - e.
 Public outhouses and picnic tables should be established on a site specific basis. - f.
 The Trust Committee shall consult on an annual basis with School District #69. - g.
 Sites on Lasqueti Island should be identified and established as emergency helicopter landing pads.